Have you ever cried tears of frustration in your trailer after a run, knowing deep down that you had the potential to achieve so much more?

 Continuing to train, compete, and help YOU reveal the winner within, is it.

-There two primary ways I’m currently working with and offering resources to barrel racers.
+There are four primary ways I’m currently working with and offering resources to barrel racers.

 They include (click to learn more):